 Most Golden Circle Tours vary slightly in the length of time and the sights included.
 I’ve included the highlights from our Golden Circle Tour, to help you decide what to see when you’re visiting the area.

 Kerid Volcanic Crater

-The Kerid Volcanic Crater is a milky blue lake that was formed 3,000 years ago from a volcano.
+The Kerid Volcanic Crater is a milky blue lake formed 3,000 years ago from a volcano.
 While the pictures don’t do it justice, the water in this crater lake was the brightest blue.
 While visiting Kerid crater lake, you can take an easy walk around the crater at the top, which we opted to do.
 You can also take the ladder-like stairs down to the base of the crater along the lake, but we didn’t have enough time to do that during our stop.

 Unlike some of the other Golden Circle attractions there is a small fee of 400 ISK to visit Kerid for upkeep of the property.
 (This amounts to about $3.25 USD or $3.00 EUR.)
-If you’re visiting Kerid with a tour group, the fee is usually covered in the cost of your tour.
+When visiting Kerid with a tour group, the fee is usually covered in the cost of your tour.
 If you’re self-driving, there is ample parking available.